jefe323/rules/rules/minecraft_discussion/rules.markdown

 * __No Duplicate Suggestions__

     Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-exisiting thread.
+Suggestions that have ceased discussions over one year ago may be started again in a new thread.

 * __No Vague Suggestions__